zinkwazi/pfmb/README.md

 Edit /etc/pfmb/pushover.sh and add your newly created Pushover Token and User Keys into the TOKEN and USER sections at the top.

+If you don't wish to use Pushover alerting simply remove the following line in /usr/local/bin/pfmb:

+> /etc/pfmb/pushover.sh -t "pfSense Back-up Error" "$name pfsense config backup has failed."

 Enjoy :)

 Greg Lawler